 Steps away from the Santa Maria Novella train station, this cosy café is the ideal spot to pop in for breakfast en route to your destination – it even offers handy on-site luggage storage.
 Go for the quick, classic Italian pastry and coffee wake-up, choosing from an array of creative coffee options such as a perfect roast served with dollops of pistachio cream or Nutella.
 If you have time, it’s definitely worth lingering for brunch; menu highlights include fried egg and avocado toast, pancakes, omelettes, fresh juices and smoothies.
 Run by two friends, the café offers a warm atmosphere that makes visitors here feel a casa (right at home) whether they are native Florentines or just passing through.

-Bakery, Cafe, Cocktail Bar, Restaurant, Italian, Contemporary, Vegetarian, $$$
+Bakery, Cafe, Cocktail Bar, Restaurant, Bar, Italian, Contemporary, Vegetarian, $$$

 When the sun is shining and your stomach is growling, head to the Sunday buffet brunch at Il Rifrullo, a beloved local institution.
 The large, secluded back patio here at the foot of Porta San Miniato is perfect for large groups and family get-togethers.
 The excellent Sunday brunch is one of the best in town, featuring a large buffet of Tuscan meats, cheeses, scrambled eggs, pastas, fruit and desserts.
 The set price includes the buffet plus coffee, juice and water.
 (Cocktails are extra, but well worth the splurge on a special occasion.)
 The back patio here is the perfect place to sip a bellini and relax before hiking up the nearby stairs to Piazzale Michelangelo to take in stunning views of Florence.